crystalsolenoid/QK-at-RC/src/about/index.md

 6. laser operator
 7. ???

-Right now I listen to podcasts (tech, design, history, etc.) for 10 hours a day at work, and then program for fun on my three-day weekends.
+Right now I listen to podcasts (tech, design, history, etc.) for 10 hours a day at work, program over SSH on my phone during my breaks, and then program and write for fun on my three-day weekends.

 I live in the Pacific Northwest.
 My favorite bird is the green heron because it's shy, has bright orange eyes, and looks like it slouches when it flies.
 The first time I saw one we didn't notice each other until I was very close because it was pouring.
 It looked up at me from the creek with its [feathers standing straight up](https://nas-national-prod.s3.amazonaws.com/h_a1_4132_2_green-heron_barbara_houston_kk_adult.jpg) like a little dinosaur.